Bill Lupien: Career in finance

 Lupien became a specialist on the Pacific Exchange in 1968; his specialist post at one point had trading responsibility for 55 stocks.

 Lupien was instrumental in developing the first electronic trading system in the world (SCOREX) on the PSE, which went live in 1969 in the face of substantial opposition both from members of the PSE and other Exchanges including the NYSE.
 Lupien executed the first-ever electronic stock trade in history using this system.

 During his tenure at the PSE, Lupien also worked for the brokerage firm Mitchum, Jones & Templeton (MJT), becoming vice president in 1969, First Vice President in 1971.
 Lupien became President of MJT in 1974.

 He was a member of the PSE Floor Trading Committee, which adjudicated minor disputes on the exchange floor.
 He became a governor of the PSE in 1975 and served two three-year terms, while also serving as a floor governor, mediating more serious exchange floor disputes and also issuing trading halts.

 From 1976-78, Lupien was one of several people working on the design of the Intermarket Trading System (ITS).
 He developed much of its rules of operation and higher-level technical specifications.
 He also helped found the Pacific Options Exchange in San Francisco in 1976.

 Lupien left MJT in 1980 to found Trading Company of the West with Tony Forstmann, but continued as a specialist on the PSE until January 1983.
-He then moved to New York City as president of Institutional Networks Corp. (later renamed Instinet), and was named chairman and CEO later that year.
+He then moved to New York City as president of Institutional Networks Corp. (later renamed Instinet).
+He was named chairman and CEO later that year, and was reunited with Joe Taussig, a former MJT colleague, who became COO.
 Instinet, the first electronic trading system for institutional investors and wholesale brokers, increased its trading volume substantially during his tenure, and Lupien retained his position for a short time after Reuters acquired the company in 1987.
 During this time he introduced electronic trading to a number of exchanges around the world.
 Instinet was the subject of two Harvard Business School case studies.